rdewolff/temple/README.md

 - pass data to view : how to do it properly?
 - split logic
 - file upload
+- list of reserver keyword not to use in our source code var name or function name

 ## Mail to Derby.js Google group